grimmer0125/d4c-queue/README.md

 };
 ```

 Two Apollo GraphQL queries/mutations may be executed concurrently, not like Express.
 This has advantage and disadvantage.
-If you need to worry about the possible race condition, you can consider this `d4c-queue` library, or `Database transaction` or [async-mutex](https://www.npmjs.com/package/async-mutex). **Of course you do not need to apply this library on top API endpoint always, just apply on the place you worry about.**
+If you need to worry about the possible race condition, you can consider this `d4c-queue` library, or `Database transaction` or [async-mutex](https://www.npmjs.com/package/async-mutex).
+You do not need to apply `d4c-queue` library on top API endpoint always, just apply on the place you worry about.

 #### NestJS GraphQL synchronized resolver example with this d4c-queue